 Because there are oftentimes multiple drafters and reviewers, RFPs will ask similar, if not the same question(s) repeatedly throughout the document.
-It is not uncommon for different sections of an RFP to be written by different departments within an organization.
-For this reason, when an RFP is feeling repetitive, always respond to each question as if it is the first time responding to that answer.
+It’s not uncommon for different sections of an RFP to be written by different departments within an organization.
+For this reason, when an RFP is feeling repetitive, always respond to each question as if it’s the first time responding to that answer.
 Procurement teams prefer to read answers that are thoughtful, not robotic.

 8. RFP content management is a major concern for most.

 Consider that 46% of companies find it difficult to locate the best and most accurate information to respond to a question.
 This goes to show just how important it is to periodically update and overhaul your content library.
 Developing an organized, well-maintained content library is imperative to increase your response rate and win more bids.
 Although there’s no end-all be-all RFP response template to utilize for every RFP, there are ways to save you and your team time.
 Keeping key personnel charts up-to-date, evaluating project outcomes via case studies or utilizing a “response database” to grab standard questions are all ways to help streamline your response process.